senchalabs/jsduck/README.md

 Usage
 -----

-For the simplest test-run just pass in the src/ dir of Ext JS 4:
+For the simplest test-run just use the `--builtin-classes` option to automatically produce documentation for JavaScript builtin classes like Array, String and Object:

+    $ jsduck --builtin-classes --output your/docs

+You can also use `--verbose` option to see what's actually happening.

+To generate docs for Ext JS 4 add path to the corresponding src/ dir:

-    $ jsduck ext-4.0.2a/src --output your/docs
+    $ jsduck --builtin-classes --output your/docs  extjs-4.0.2a/src

 Running JSDuck with the current ext-4.0.2a release is expected to generate a lot of warnings.
 Because of the bugs in doc-comments a global class will also get created.
 You can disable this by adding `--ignore-global` switch.
 If you are bothered by the excessive amount of warnings, use the `--no-warnings` switch.
-Now it might look like nothing is happening... check out the `--verbose` flag.
-For more command line options type `jsduck --help`.
+For full list of command line options type `jsduck --help=full`.

 The latest ext-4.0.6 release will produce only few warnings, so use that if you can get it.